Waste happens in multiple ways along the supply chain and for multiple reasons.

 The sometimes convoluted movement of food within a region likely increases the gap between harvest and store purchase.
 Losses during the shipment of fresh goods from farm to retail, especially with refrigerated, long distance hauls, can result in load rejections at retail or culled pallets.
 An interview with a senior executive at a major Canadian retailer revealed that in the late 2000s the company was rejecting 75 truckloads of produce per week at the distribution centres (DCs) across Canada that amounted to about 2,722 tonnes a week or 141,570 tonnes a year.
 This did not include what the retail stores rejected from the DCs.
-McCallum et al. (2014) provide details on the supply chain challenges facing major retailers as it relates to wasted produce.
+McCallum et al. (2014) provided details on the supply chain challenges facing major retailers as it relates to wasted produce.
 The buyer protocols can also create waste in the meat sector.
 Waste along the chain due to inconsistency in carcass composition and production adds an estimated 10% to the end price as meat not meeting specifications is rejected somewhere along the chain (Gooch et al., 2010).
+Augmenting this problem are shifts in consumer preferences for tougher cuts and organ meats, and reductions in organic meat quality associated with industrial production (see Goal 9).
 Gooch et al. (2010) estimate distribution losses at three percent of total food waste in Canada, revised downward in Gooch et al. (2019) to 2%.

 Problems with cooling infrastructure along the supply chain (from farm to home fridge) leads to waste.
 The perishable food system runs on cooling and freezing and a significant percentage of the cooling units have been old (Garnett, 2006).
 The opportunities for failures, resulting in lost food, are significant.
 As well, not all horticultural producers can afford sophisticated field chilling equipment.
 Pre-cooling acts to remove the heat stored in produce from the field.
 This affects particularly local growers who do not usually have the resources to field chill their produce prior to shipping.
 Product immediately loses shelf life, and without being able to move local food quickly, retailers risk serious losses.